Last Updated on February 19, 2023 by Constitutional Militia

 And if Federal Reserve Notes were from the start to be “redeemed * * * in gold or lawful money”, they obviously were never conceived to be either “gold” or “lawful money”.
-So, because by definition the only “money” the law recognizes is “lawful money”, by law Federal Reserve Notes were never (and are not now) actual “money” at all, but at best only some sort of substitute for “money”.
+So, because the only “money” the law recognizes is “lawful money”, by law Federal Reserve Notes were never “money” at all, but at best some sort of substitute for “money”.

 The monetary conjurers’ trick has been, slowly, steadily, and stealthily, to reverse this understanding in the public’s mind.
 That is, to make the substitute pass for the real thing, and then remove the real thing from the operation.

-This subterfuge was not overly difficult to put over.
+The subterfuge was not overly difficult to put over.
 After all, in the term “redeemable currency”, which is the noun and which the adjective?
 When people deal with a “paper currency redeemable in gold”, the natural uninstructed inclination is to treat the paper currency as “money” and the gold as something else.
 The paper currency, as the saying goes, is merely “backed” by gold—but of course is not itself gold.
-And because the currency is not itself gold, the money- manipulators can remove the gold “backing” farther and farther into the background, without affecting the nature of the paper as “currency” (at least nominally).
+And because the currency is not itself gold, the monetary manipulators can remove the gold “backing” further and further into the background, without affecting the nature of the paper as “currency” (at least nominally).

 Yet, to the average citizen (whose most serious liability is mental inertia), even though a paper currency’s promise of redemption has been dishonored, it nonetheless remains “currency”.